hzeller/openscad-things/README.md

-Some random things with no claim of usefulness :) Mostly for me to dump some designs I want to share somewhere.
+Some random things with no claim of usefulness :) Mostly for me to dump some designs I want to share somewhere or not forget.

    - cello-endpin-holder: holds the endpin of a cello ([here an early version] (https://plus.google.com/u/0/+HennerZeller/posts/4s14tKttz5i))
    - dimension-bracket: simpler ruler for printer adjustment